sds/haml-lint/lib/haml_lint/linter/README.md

 This offers the ability to ensure consistency of Haml hash attributes style with ruby hash literal style (compare with the Style/SpaceInsideHashLiteralBraces cop in Rubocop).

-## SpacesForIndentation

-Check that hard tabs are not used for indentation.
-Instead, spaces should be.
-Disabled by default, since tabs are actually allowed in HAML.

 ## TagName